classic-terra/documents/guides/rebel-2-upgrade-guide.md

 ### For smart contract providers

 You can join the testnet with your smart contract(s) by simply pointing your environment and `terrad` client to the above mentioned endpoints.
-This can either be done by providing tge `--node` option to `terrad` or modifying the `.terra/config/client.toml`
+This can either be done by providing tge `--node` option to `terrad` or modifying the `.terra/config/client.toml`.

+After doing so upload your code and instatiate your contract using the `terrad` client.

 #### Software Upgrade Proposal on the Testnet